coder/docs/environments/workspaces-as-code/templates.md

 #### workspace.spec.gpucount

-The number of GPUs to allocate for the environment.
+The number of GPUs to allocate to the environment.

 #### workspace.spec.container-based-vm